Hawaii Leasehold Real Estate

 LEASEHOLD: When the Fee Simple owner (as Lessor) of land leases the land via a ground lease with an individual or entity (Lessee), a leasehold interest is created.
 As per terms on the lease, the Lessee can enjoy the land and improvements in the same manner as a Fee Simple owner, BUT there are some stark differences to keep in mind.
 First, the Lessee and any Buyer who purchases a property subject to a lease does NOT own the land, but instead have the right to enjoy it as per terms on the lease.
 Second, when a leasehold property is sold to a new owner, he/she then is subject to the same terms/conditions in the lease, including remaining time of lease.
 At the end of the lease period, in a process named 'Reversion', the land reverts back to the land owner and depening on the surrender clause in the lease (if any), the improvements on the land may revert back to the land owner at no cost or as per negotiated terms on lease.
 Third, in exchange for use and enjoyment of the land, generally there is a lease payment due to the Lessor from the Lessee and likely there are provisions for periodic adjustments.

 Leasehold properties on Maui were up to a large extent developed in the 1970’s and 1980’s.
 Commonly these are clustered in West Maui (particularly Lahaina to Napili area) and South Maui (Kihei and Maalaea areas).
-For properties sale throughout the State of Hawaii, prices will include whether the property is Leasehold or Fee Simple, as it plays a significant role in pricing and on-going costs of ownership.
+For properties offered for sale throughout the State of Hawaii, prices will include whether the property is Leasehold or Fee Simple, as it plays a significant role in pricing and on-going costs of ownership.
 It is worth noting that the lease payment is in addition to the monthly maintenance fees (HOA / Strata), property taxes, and any other costs associated with ownership - such as utilities, insurance policy, property management, etc. The main point to take away is that ownership of the land is separate from ownership of buildings and improvements constructed on the subject land.

 When assessing a Leasehold property, take note of the following: